 Chimney Offloading or TCP chimney feature is designed to transfer the load from a computer’s CPU to a network adapter that supports TCP chimney offload.
 It can reduce the workload on the CPU by distributing the load between the adapter and the CPU.
 Therefore chimney offloading can help both the CPU and adapter to perform quicker.
-To enable this feature type the below command and press enter
+To enable this parameter type the below command and press enter

 netsh int tcp set global chimney=enabled

-You can also try these following command
+You can also try these bellow command

 - netsh int tcp set global congestionprovider=ctcp